core-wg/oscore/draft-ietf-core-object-security.md

 ## Protecting the Response {#prot-res}

 If a CoAP response is generated in response to an OSCORE request, the server SHALL perform the following steps to create an OSCORE response.
-Note that CoAP error responses derived from CoAP processing (point 10. in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (point 3, 4, and 7 in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.
+Note that CoAP error responses derived from CoAP processing (step 9 in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (steps 3, 4, and 7 in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.

 1. Retrieve the Sender Context in the Security Context used to verify the request.

 2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.

-3. Compute the AEAD nonce

-   * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.

-   * For responses that are not Observe notifications, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.
+3. Compute the AEAD nonce: either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
 The OSCORE option is added (see {{outer-options}}).

+### Supporting Observe

+If Observe is implemented, replace step 3 {{prot-res}} with:

+3. Compute the AEAD nonce

+  * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.

+  * For responses that are not Observe notifications, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.

 ## Verifying the Response {#ver-res}